mandclu/ck4/section/README.md

 # Section Widget

-This widget offers the possibility to add a configurable amount of *similar structured* sections into the editor and make them distinguishable by custom CSS classes, so you can apply different styles on them.
+This widget offers the possibility to add *section* elements into the editor and make them optionally distinguishable by configurable CSS classes, so you can apply different styles on them.

-*Similar structured* is not quite accurate.
-It just means, that all configured sections will have three editables: heading, media element and content.
+All sections will have three editables: heading, media element and content.
 But all of them are optional.

-If all editables are filled with content, the resulting HTML will be
+If all editables are filled with content and CSS classes are configured, the resulting HTML will be

     <section class="...">
         <h2>...</h2>